elgs/FSK/README.md

 FSK
 ===

-This is a iOS based signal generartor.
+This is an iOS based signal generartor.